Youssef-ayman55/Youssef-ayman55.github.io/_pages/about.md

 ---
+permalink: /
+title: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I am an undergraduate student at **The American University in Cairo**, pursuing a B.Sc. in **Computer Engineering and Mathematics** (GPA: **4.00/4.00**).
 My interests lie in **algorithmic design, geometry processing, and physics-based simulation**, with an emphasis on building efficient, mathematically grounded systems.